endlesspint8/endlesspint8.github.io/_drafts/2016-05-27-going_dutch.md

 I volunteered one of the above publications to be my vic-, source, and proceeded to pull three front page stories each day, 2-3 times a day, for 4 weeks.
 The idea was to capture all article text plus some metadata characteristics: date, time, subject classification, and map coordinates where applicable.

-# As Easy as 1-2-3?
+## As Easy as 1-2-3?
 (Een-twee-drie)

 Simple and <a href="https://www.youtube.com/watch?v=IIf9diK-6wk" target="_blank">too easy</a>?
-Occassionaly yes, but there was a good amount of legwork needed.
-My three-pronged approach to this exercise: bag of words, bigrams, and term frequency - inverse document frequency (<a href="https://en.wikipedia.org/wiki/Tf%E2%80%93idf" target="_blank">tf-idf</a>).
-I thought each of these methods would be helpful in finding out more about Dutch and possibly where to start.
+Not completely.
+There was a good amount of legwork needed.
+My three-pronged approach to this exercise: <a href="https://en.wikipedia.org/wiki/Bag-of-words_model" target="_blank">bag of words</a>, <a href="https://en.wikipedia.org/wiki/Bigram" target="_blank">bigrams</a>, and term frequency - inverse document frequency (<a href="https://en.wikipedia.org/wiki/Tf%E2%80%93idf" target="_blank">tf-idf</a>).
+I thought each of these methods would be helpful in finding out more about Dutch and possibly where to start with the language.
 But before all that I would need to identify <a href="https://en.wikipedia.org/wiki/Stop_words" target="_blank">stop words</a>.

-Identified stop words: combine, translate, and count
-What: the uninteresting words/glue that hold together the less common, potentially more interesting, words.
-Why: without identifying and filtering these out I could be sure to come up with nothing particularly interesting or surprising.
+Stop words are typically the most common words in use over a collection of documents.
+They are neither surprising in their frequency nor very informative when it comes to recognizing subjects covered.
+They are of course critical to being understood in normal communication being the glue that helps string words into sentences (conjunctions, prepositions, and pronouns).
+The purpose for my identifying Dutch stop words was thus two-fold: to use them as a screen to get to the more interesting words and to keep them around for my own elucidation.
+While not computationaly interesting they could still prove to be a meaningful resource to my learning ambitions.

-How: AskJeeves!
-Na, I’m just kidding - <a href="https://www.google.nl/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=dutch%20stop%20words" target="_blank">Google</a>, of course.
-I took three top results from the first returned page, made a superset of the words from each list, and then had something to screen against.<sup id="a1">[1](#f1)</sup>
+Where to find stop words?
+AskJeeves!
+Na, I’m just kidding.
+I asked Uncle Google of course.
+I thought that I may get an English list of words and translate those into Dutch, but that turned out to be unncessary.
+Instead, I took three results from <a href="https://www.google.nl/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=dutch%20stop%20words" target="_blank">the first search page returned</a>, made <a href="/code/dutch_stop_words" target="_blank">a superset of the words from each list</a>, and then had something to screen against.<sup id="a1">[1](#f1)</sup>

 <p align="center">
   <b>Stop Words</b><br>